ANNUAL GIFTS. DAILY IMPACT.

 - Da Vinci Design students won Third Place in the Raytheon Engineering Games that was part of National Engineers Week 2011.

 - Da Vinci Schools won the Best Community Service Award in the 2011 QuikSCience Challenge, a national competition sponsored by the USC Wrigley Institute for Environmental Studies, Quiksilver, Inc., and the Quiksilver Foundation.

 - In November, the Wiseburn Community resoundingly approved an $87 million bond measure to open a state-of-the-art, 21st century high school facility to serve the families of our education community.
-The new high school campus will allow the two Da Vinci schools to reunite permanently with a combined enrollment of about 1,050 students.

 - Da Vinci Schools earned four years of accreditation by the Western Association of Schools and Colleges (WASC).
 The Visiting Committee noted our high quality learning environment, supportive community partnerships, ability to serve students with different learning needs, and our clear sense of purpose and direction.

 - The U.S. Department of State selected Da Vinci Schools as a visit site for 25 international STEM educators.
 Da Vinci Science was identified as a "best practice" example demonstrating how industry, government, academia and the K-12 community can effectively collaborate to engage students in STEM education.

 - Da Vinci Design students won First Place in the Pancho Barnes Film Contest held in conjunction with the 2010 National Engineers Week, co-sponsored by Northrop Grumman.

 - In April, NASA and Northrop Grumman selected Da Vinci Schools as the site for a community event that featured a presentation by Nobel Prize-winning physicist Dr. John Mather, NASA's James Webb Space Telescope Senior Project Scientist.